 Bedrich Smetana: Dance of the Comedians from Act 3 of the opera The Bartered Bride, JB 1-100.
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.

 The sounds and music released under the Shockwave-Sound.com label were created by in-house staff at Shockwave-Sound.Com including Ric Viers, Bjorn Lynne, Christos Panayides and others.
 The sounds are copyrighted to Lynne Publishing, which is the company that owns Shockwave-Sound.com and all its properties.
 Any music published under this name is entirely royalty-free and free of any performing royalties collection society.